GSA-TTS/FAC-transition-site/src/data/reliability/validations/index.md

 # {{title}}

-In order to collect reliable data, we validate submissions in five distinct ways.
+The data coming into the FAC is validated in five distinct ways.

 ## In-form validations

 The SF-SAC is made up of a collection of web forms and spreadsheets that are filled out by grantees and auditors.
 Within both the web forms and spreadsheets, we have input restrictions and validations that help people complete the forms correctly.

+Because it is difficult to add validations to spreadsheets in a way that works everywhere, this is one of the simplest validation layers in the FAC.

 ## Intake validations

-The second layer of data validation is made up of many validations applied as the audit is submitted.
-We transform the data submitted (often as a spreadsheet) into forms appropriate for computing and storage, and then validate that information.
-Where we find errors, we do our best to provide messages that guide people to a correct submission.
+When an audit is submitted, many {# [intake validations]({{"intake-validations/" | absoluteUrl }}) #} are run.
+Those validations are run one after another, to help ensure data quality.
+Where we find errors, we do our best to provide error messages that guide people to a correct submission.

 Read more about our [intake validations]({{"intake-validations/" | absoluteUrl }}).

 ## Schema validations